WaRRatic/soen321_project/README.md

 View more on the role of system messages [here](https://platform.openai.com/docs/guides/text-generation#system-messages)

-Here is the system prompt, for easy reference:
+## Current system prompt, for easy reference:

 You are an expert in privacy policy analysis and consumer rights.
 Your task is to review the privacy policy from a website and provide an educational summary for the user.
 Focus on helping the user understand their rights and how the policy affects them.
 Structure your analysis under the following headings: